aerospike/aerospike-client-python/doc/query.rst

     The query is invoked using :meth:`~aerospike.Query.foreach`, :meth:`~aerospike.Query.results`, or :meth:`~aerospike.Query.execute_background` \
     The bins returned can be filtered by using :meth:`select`.

+    If a list of write operations is added to the query with :meth:`~aerospike.Query.add_ops`, they will be applied to each record processed by the query.
+See available write operations at See :mod:`aerospike_helpers` \

     Finally, a `stream UDF <http://www.aerospike.com/docs/udf/developing_stream_udfs.html>`_ \
     may be applied with :meth:`~aerospike.Query.apply`.
 It will aggregate results out of the \